 Veracity: Because Big Data comes from so many different sources, its quality and veracity must be verified.
-The gathered Indonesian Journal of Strategic Management Vol 6, Issue 1, February 2023 information might be incomplete. inaccurate, or unable to offer any useful, insightful information.
+The gathered information might be incomplete, inaccurate, or unable to offer any useful, insightful information.
 Veracity, in general, refers to the degree of confidence in the data that has been gathered.
-Data can become disorganized and occasionally challenging to use.
+Data can occasionally become disorganized and challenging to use.
 If the data is incomplete, a large amount of data may produce more confusion than insights.
-For instance, in the medical field, if information regarding the medications а patient is taking is insufficient, the patient's life may be in danger (Jiwat et al., 2016).
+For instance, in the medical field, if information regarding the medications a patient is taking is insufficient, the patient's life may be in danger (Jiwat et al., 2016).